Typical lead time for BTO SKU fulfilment is 6-8 weeks. Please contact Inforce computing at

 Standard I/O interfaces including I2C, SPI, UART, UIM, GPIOs, and on-board Serial Console are available.
 There are multiple USB 2.0 host ports (Carrier ACC-1C10 needed).
 Inforce reference carriers include an expansion header with accessible GPIOs and BLSPs available for user configuration.

-21. My serial console shows garbage characters on the Inforce 6301 development kit.
+22. My serial console shows garbage characters on the Inforce 6301 reference design.
 What could be wrong?

 The serial port could be incorrectly configured.
 Please note that the correct settings are - 115200, 8, N, 1, No HW flow control.
 Please also check your connections as described below.